When Pattern-by-Pattern Works: Theoretical and Empirical Insights for Logistic Models with Missing Values: Simulations

 \subsection{Results for MNAR scenario}

-Selected methods for the MNAR setting are presented in \Cref{fig:SimG_SelectedProcedures} (see \Cref{fig:SimG_ALL} for details).
-For MICE imputation methods (PMM and RF), best performance for classification and probability estimation are obtained when the mask $M$ is added in the logistic model, and further benefits are observed when adding $M$ and $Y$ in the imputation process.
-Regarding calibration and inference, best results are obtained when $Y$ is added to the imputation process and $M$ is not required.
-In this MNAR scenario, \texttt{PbP} is the only method that seems to converge to null error for classification, probability estimation and calibration metric.
+Selected methods for the MNAR setting appear in \Cref{fig:SimG_SelectedProcedures} (details in \Cref{fig:SimG_ALL}).
+For MICE imputation methods (PMM and RF), best performance for classification and probability estimation are obtained when the mask $M$ is added in the logistic model, with further gains from adding $M$ and $Y$ in the imputation process.
+For calibration and inference, $Y$ is required in the imputation process but $M$ is not.
+In this MNAR scenario, \texttt{PbP} is the only method seeming to converge to null error for classification, probability estimation and calibration metric.
 Such good performances are expected from \Cref{th:approx_logistic}.
 On the contrary, \texttt{SAEM} is the worst method for classification, probability estimation and parameter inference but surprisingly manages to maintain good performance in calibration.
 A more detailed analysis of several missing patterns reveals different behaviors.
 In \Cref{fig:SimG_MAE_patterns}, we notice that in the first and fourth missing patterns, the difference in classification between \texttt{PbP} and \texttt{Mean.IMP.M} for $n=50.000$ is $0.05$, much larger than the average $0.02$ displayed in \Cref{fig:SimG_SelectedProcedures}.
 Thus, good performance of inconsistent methods as \texttt{Mean.IMP.M} may hide poor performances on some specific missing patterns, which may correspond to some specific populations.